slowernews/wisdom-tldr/README.md

 > *'You can't start the next chapter of your life if you keep re-reading the last one.'*

 > *'Never regret something that once made you smile.'*

+> *'Half of the game is learning how to forget events in the past that eat away at you and cloud your reason.'*

 ===
 ###On present